 Good personalization respects trust

 Be careful with sensitive data, keep the logic easy to explain, and make sure customers are not surprised by how much you appear to know.
 Relevance should feel useful, not creepy.
-This is the line that gets crossed most often when business owners try to set things up alone, copying what big brands do without the guardrails those brands have in place.
+Do not copy a large-brand tactic without checking consent, data provenance, explanation, access, retention, and whether the signal is appropriate for this customer moment.

 Keep customer data choices simple: avoid sensitive fields unless you truly need them, document what each tool can access, and make sure your privacy language matches what the workflow actually does.
 The plain-English guardrails in Is AI Safe for Small Businesses? are worth checking before you connect personalization tools to customer records.